oa-333/elog/README.md

 A special instance of a log filter is the rate limiter, which may be applied globally or per log-target:

-    // no more than 500 messages per second elog::ELogRateLimiter* rateLimiter = new elog::ELogRateLimiter(500);
+    // no more than 500 messages per second, do not replace global filter elog::setRateLimit(500, 1, elog::ELogTimeUnits::TU_SECONDS, false);
-    elog::setLogFilter(rateLimiter);

 In configuration, the following expression syntax may be used:

     log_target = file:///./app.log?filter=(rate_limit(max_msg: 500, timeout: 1 second))

-The timeout cannot be less than 1 millisecond.

 Alternatively, the normal configuration style can be used:

     log_target = file:///./app.log?filter=rate_limit&max_msg=500&timeout=1second

+The syntax in properties file is:

+    log_rate_limit = 500:1:second

+Pay attention that when configuring the rate limit in a property file, it overrides any configured global filter, so if it is desired to incorporate rate limiting with some other filter, it should be done as follows:

+    log_filter = (AND(rate_limit(max_msg: 500, timeout: 1 second), (other filter goes here)))

+Pay attention also that the timeout value cannot be less than 1 millisecond.
+In case it is less than 1 millisecond, then the rate limiter becomes invalid, and it will not limit the rate of log messages.

 ### Enabling ELog Internal Trace Messages